 Okay.
 Thank you, Jacob.

-doesn't seem to be any written questions.
-So with that, we thanks for paying attention and for listening in.
+Okay.
+Doesn't seem to be any written questions.
+So with that, we thank you for paying attention and for listening in.
 Thank you so much.
-Bye bye.
+Bye-bye.